digitalghost-dev/stock-data-pipeline/README.md

 <br>

 ## Description
 This pipeline provides basic metrics from all the companies in the [S&P500](https://markets.businessinsider.com/index/components/s&p_500?op=1).
-The statistics shown for each company is:
+The metrics shown are:
 * Ticker Symbol
 * Company Name
 * Current Price